-The Class 2M-1 Reference Tranche will correspond to the Class 2M-1 Notes, the Class 2M-2A Reference Tranche will correspond to the Class 2M-2A Notes, the Class 2M-2B Reference Tranche will correspond to the Class 2M-2B Notes, the Class 2M-2C Reference Tranche will correspond to the Class 2M-2C Notes, the Class 2B-1A Reference Tranche will correspond to the Class 2B-1A Notes and the Class 2B-1B Reference Tranche will correspond to the Class 2B-1B Notes.
-With respect to any Payment Date, any reductions in the Class Notional Amount of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1A or Class 2B-1B Reference Tranche, allocated pursuant to the hypothetical structure as described in this Offering Memorandum as a result of the occurrence of Credit Events or Modification Events on the Reference Obligations, will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1, Class 2M-2 (with allocations among the Class 2M-2A, Class 2M-2B and Class 2M-2C Reference Tranches to be made as described in this Offering Memorandum) or Class 2B-1 Notes (with allocations between the Class 2B-1A and Class 2B-1B Reference Tranches to be made as described in this Offering Memorandum), as applicable.
-Similarly, with respect to any Payment Date, the amount of any principal collections on the Reference Obligations that are allocated to reduce the Class Notional Amount of the Class 2M-1, Class 2M-2 or Class 2B-1 Reference Tranche pursuant to the hypothetical structure described in this Offering Memorandum will result in the Issuer being required to pay a corresponding amount of principal on such Payment Date to the Class 2M-1, Class 2M-2 (with allocations among the Class 2M-2A, Class 2M-2B and Class
+The Class 1M-1 Reference Tranche will correspond to the Class 1M-1 Notes, the Class 1M-2A Reference Tranche will correspond to the Class 1M-2B Reference Tranche will correspond to the Class 1M-2B Notes, the Class 1M-2C Reference Tranche will correspond to the Class 1M-2C Notes, the Class 1B-1A Reference Tranche will correspond to the Class 1B-1B Reference Tranche will correspond to the Class 1B-1B Notes and the Class 1B-2 Reference Tranche will correspond to the Class 1B-1B Notes.
+With respect to any Payment Date, any reductions in the Class Notional Amount of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Reference Tranche, allocated pursuant to the hypothetical structure as described in this Offering Memorandum as a result of the occurrence of Credit Events or Modification Events on the Reference Obligations, will result in a corresponding reduction in the

-2M-2C Reference Tranches to be made as described in this Offering Memorandum) or Class 2B-1 Notes (with allocations between the Class 2B-1A and Class 2B-1B Reference Tranches to be made as described in this Offering Memorandum), as applicable, as a result of the relationship between the Class 2M-1, Class 2M-2 or Class 2B-1 Notes on the one hand and its corresponding Reference Tranche or Tranches on the other hand.
+Class Principal Balance of the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches to be made as described in this Offering Memorandum), Class 1B-1 (with allocations between the Class 1B-1A and Class 1B-1B Reference Tranches to be made as described in this Offering Memorandum) or Class 1B-2 Notes, as applicable.
+Similarly, with respect to any Payment Date, the amount of any principal collections on the Reference Obligations that are allocated to reduce the Class Notional Amount of the Class 1M-1, Class 1M-2, Class 1B-1 or Class 1B-2 Reference Tranche pursuant to the hypothetical structure described in this Offering Memorandum will result in the Issuer being required to pay a corresponding amount of principal on such Payment Date to the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches to be made as described in this Offering Memorandum), Class 1B-1 (with allocations between the Class 1B-1A and Class 1B-1B Reference Tranches to be made as described in this Offering Memorandum) or Class 1B-2 Notes, as applicable, as a result of the relationship between the Class 1M-1, Class 1M-2, Class 1B-1 or Class 1B-2 Notes on the one hand and its corresponding Reference Tranche or Tranches on the other hand.
 Investors in the Notes should review and understand all the information related to the hypothetical structure and the Reference Tranches in this Offering Memorandum and otherwise made available to such investors as if they were investing in the Reference Tranche corresponding to their Class of Notes.